Group B Strep Infection

-- Group B strep are bacteria found normally in the intestine, vagina, and rectal area in 15%-45% of all healthy women.
+- Group B strep are bacteria found normally in the intestine, vagina, and rectal area in about 25% of all healthy women.

 - Group B strep infections can affect neonates and adults.

 - Most pregnant women who are colonized by the bacteria have no symptoms.

 - The infection can be spread to infants before or during delivery.